 Cooking with the Scanpan was a dream for the first 5 or 6 months.
 But after a while even though I only hand-washed my pan, I began to find that the non-stick surface was not working as well.
 A few weeks later, the pan became essentially useless unless well greased and I was just about ready to march myself back to Sur La Table, receipt in hand, and ask some questions about this “lifetime nonstick warranty.”

 Before attempting the return, I decided to try a deeper clean than the dish soap and sponge method I used for everyday cleanup.

 The Scanpan website recommends this method for deep cleaning:

-“Laundry soap for the breakfast skillet?
+“Laundry soap for the skillet?
 Weird, but ok!”
 I thought.
 And I dutifully followed these factory instructions- and saw no significant improvement to the surface of my now very non-nonstick skillet.

 When that didn’t work, I decided to experiment with alternate cleaning methods.
 The method that finally worked was a mash-up between the manufacturer’s instructions, old-fashioned cleaning tips, and one modern cleaning tool.
 Read on to learn more about how I restored the finish on my non-stick skillet.

 With a few secret weapons and a bit of elbow grease, I’ve been able to restore my scanpan to almost-new condition and the nonstick finish back to being able to cook, fold, and plate the perfect omelet with ease.